jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 These are but a few of the available options.
 Pandoc Mode also adds font lock support for Pandoc citations and numbered example lists.

+With Pandoc Mode you can create multiple output profiles for a single input file.
+You might have a Markdown file that you want to translate to HTML for publishing on your website and also convert to PDF for printing.

 You can change the output settings from the `pandoc-mode` menus, or you can store them in a settings files on a per-project or global basis.
-For example, if your file is `article.md` then the settings file for HTML output would be `.article.md.html.pandoc`.
+If your main file name is `article.md` then the settings file for HTML output would be `.article.md.html.pandoc`.

 If you use Pandoc Mode often, you can add a hook to load it automatically with Markdown Mode whenever a `pandoc-mode` settings